smok-serwis/coolamqp/README.md

 This is borderline absurd.

-CoolAMQP is not a direct AMQP client - it also handles reconnections, transactional sending, and so on, mostly via Futures.
-This means it has a certain opinion on how to handle AMQP, but you can feel the spirit of AMQP underneath. *API is stable*.

 The project is actively maintained and used in a commercial project.
 Tests can run either on Vagrant (Vagrantfile attached) or Travis CI, and run against RabbitMQ.